Charity Trek to Poonhill for autistic children of Bahrain.

 Kathmandu to Pokhara drive.

 We left early at 7 am to avoid the heavy traffic coming out of Kathmandu valley in our private van.
 Our driver took us through the back roads avoiding the main highway.
-We were out of Kathmandu valley in a mere hour; I have heard stories of how it has taken as much as 5 hours to get to their homes once they reach the valley.
-The drive was quite uneventful, with a few toilets stop, a coffee break, and a lunch stop at Gunadi, about 40km outside of Kathmandu.
+We were out of Kathmandu valley in an hour; I have heard stories of how it has taken as much as 5 hours to get to their homes once they reach the valley.
+The drive was relatively uneventful, with a few toilets, a coffee break, and a lunch stop at Gunadi, about 40km outside Kathmandu.
 Despite being a mere 200 km distance, the winding road takes about 7 hours to reach Pokhara from Kathmandu.
-A couple of group members ran to the bar of our hotel the moment we arrived there.
+A couple of group members ran to our hotel’s bar when we arrived.
 We checked in and agreed to meet in an hour to walk, do some hiring of trekking gear, and window-shopping.
 Most of us stuck together for a dinner of Galette and barbecue at the French Creperie, Khahare, Lakeside, Pokhara.

-We left Pokhara after our breakfast on a 90-minute drive to Nayapul, where we alighted from our van and got into three jeeps for a further 45 minutes of the off-road ride to our starting point of the trek.
+We left Pokhara after breakfast on a 90-minute drive to Nayapul, where we alighted from our van and got into three jeeps for a further 45 minutes of the off-road ride to our starting point of the trek.
 Our support staff of porters, assistants, and our trekking chef waited for us at Nayapul, where we changed vehicles.
 Our support crews were introduced to our trekkers before we started our trek.
-The first 25 minutes of our trek was undulating with short ascends and descends until the village of Tirkhedhunga.
+The first 25 minutes of our tour were undulating with short ascends and descends until the village of Tirkhedhunga.
 I came to learn that one of our trekkers was afraid of heights.
-However, she managed to cross two steel suspension bridges within the first 30 minutes and three more wooden bridges until the end of this trek.
-The next two hours was a steep uphill climb on Ulleri village steps, where we stopped for lunch.
+However, she crossed two steel suspension bridges within the first 30 minutes and three more wooden bridges until the end of this trek.
+The following two hours were a steep uphill climb on Ulleri village steps, where we stopped for lunch.
 We had a relaxing lunch break that was 2 hours long.
-The lodges make their food freshly after it is being ordered.
+The lodges make their food freshly after it has been ordered.
 It can take between one hour to ninety minutes, depending on how many different dishes are ordered and the number of trekkers who have ordered their meal.
 We only had one more hour of trekking before we stopped for the night at Banthanti.

 The Hike to Ghorepani.

 We woke up to a bright morning after a windy night, which blew away the clouds making the Himalayan peaks visible.
 The hike takes place in a beautiful forest setting at a much gentler gradient.
 The trekkers stopped for numerous photos in the picturesque setting.
-The forest we walked through is radiant with beautiful Rhododendrons and Orchids during the spring season.
-We stopped for an early lunch at Nangethanti as the walk was only three and a half four hours long.
+The forest we walked through is radiant with beautiful Rhododendrons and Orchids during spring.
+We stopped for an early lunch at Nangethanti as the walk was only three and a half hours long.
 Our trekkers from Bahrain enjoyed the warmth of the sun, and a couple of them enjoyed a bottle of beer.
 The beautiful forested walk continued for another 90 minutes before we reached Ghorepani.
 Ghorepani is set on top of a hill with stunning views of the Dhaulagiri and Annapurna range on clear days.
 It was cloudy when we got there.
-However, some peaks got visible when the clouds descended as the air temperature became more refreshing.
+However, some peaks became visible as the air temperature became more refreshing when the clouds descended.

 Poonhill for Sunrise.